KannonZenetism/zenetism-field-physics/structural-physics/SP03-expression-ratio-mathematics.md

 - A balance of expressed trajectories

 CP is:
-- The limit-point where zero and infinity become indistinguishable
+- The limit-point where zero and infinity enter convergence without fusion
 - The condition where orientation determines outcome
 - The closure that completes the functional geometry of the lattice